donishadsmith/neurocaps/paper/paper.md

 This module provides custom type definitions compatible with static type checkers, enabling proper construction of dictionary structures for parcellations or timeseries data when manual creation is necessary.

+**neurocaps.utils**

+This module contains a utility function (`generate_custom_parcel_approach`) that automatically generates custom parcellation approaches from a parcellation's metadata file.

 # Examples
 Comprehensive demonstrations and tutorials for NeuroCAPs can be found on its repository at